dunamismax/Python-Hypermedia/scripts/project_cleanup/README.md

 # Project Cleanup

-This script recursively scans the entire monorepo from the project root and deletes common temporary files and directories.
+This script recursively scans the entire monorepo from the project root and **immediately deletes** common temporary files and directories.

+**Note:** This script runs non-interactively and does not ask for confirmation.

 ## What it Deletes